Scabies

 What are the symptoms?

-The symptoms of scabies can take up to 8 weeks to occur.
-These include
+The symptoms of scabies can take up to eight weeks to appear.
+These include:

 How do I know if I've got it?